 SF.5 Facilities to provide at meetings

-Any member body offering to host an ISO technical committee or subcommittee meeting undertakes to provide appropriate meeting facilities, including any provisions for interpretation (see SF.6), for the TC/SC, taking into account the normal attendance at such meetings and any requirements foreseen by the committee secretariat for facilities for parallel meetings (for example, of working groups, ad hoc groups or the drafting committee).
+Any member body offering to host an ISO committee meeting undertakes to provide appropriate meeting facilities, including any provisions for interpretation (see SF.6), for the TC/SC, taking into account the normal attendance at such meetings and any requirements foreseen by the committee secretariat for facilities for parallel meetings (for example, of working groups, ad hoc groups or the drafting committee).
 The working facilities required during a meeting (i.e. additional to rooms) will vary from group to group.
 This may include printing, and internet access (teleconference facilities).
 Administrative support may also be needed.
-The host may be requested, but shall not be obliged, to provide separate facilities serving as the “chair's” or “secretariat” room.
+The host may be requested, but shall not be obliged, to provide separate facilities serving as the “Chair's” or “secretariat” room.

 The exact requirements should be determined by the committee secretariat or group leader.
 Some committee secretariats develop and maintain a standing document to advise member bodies of the facilities that will be required of any potential host of a meeting of the committee, which ensures clear understanding of what will be required.
 The host of a working group is also expected to provide all basic working facilities.